titola/neuropa/README.md

 I often feel a tickle to the nose.
 Sometimes I perceive for a few seconds a smell that remembers the ozone (end of 2018, beginning of 2019) or the exhaust (end of 2019, beginning of 2020).
 My closed room is far from sources of this type.
-What are the side effects of a particular laser or other pulsed radiation pushed in the nose or in the mouth?
+What are the side effects caused by particular sounds and ultrasounds pushed in the nose or in the mouth?
 Could they cross the digestive or respiratory apparatus?
 Could they alter the sense of smell?

 I think pneumonia was caused by that system.
 I described the teeth vibration and the anomalous oscillations produced when I blow in the